Unwind Direction & Other Roll Label Terms

 Perforation / Pieces

-Most roll labels are designed to be peeled off the roll and applied immediately.
+Most roll labels are designed for users to peel off the roll and apply immediately.
 If you have a different idea in mind, say giving out labels to customers for their use, we do offer a couple of options.

-In our multi-purpose roll label program, you can ask for perforations between each label on the roll, making it much easier to remove and hand out one or two labels at a time.
+In our roll label program, you can request perforations between each label on the roll.
+This makes it easier to remove and distribute one or two labels at a time.

 In our process color roll program, you can also request pieces for many of the shapes and sizes.
 (These do not ship as a roll; they will come as individual labels.)